boken-engine/boken-engine/README.md

 ![Create your project using XCode](./doc/images/how-to-use-01-create-new-ios-app-project.png)

 2. Choose options for your new project.
-Set a Project Name, Organization Identifier and be sure you select "Storyboard" option for Interface, "UIKiy App Delegate" option for Life Cycle and "Swift" option for Language.
+Set a Project Name, Organization Identifier and be sure you select "Storyboard" option for Interface, "UIKit App Delegate" option for Life Cycle and "Swift" option for Language.

 ![Choose options for your new project](./doc/images/how-to-use-02-create-new-ios-app-project-setup.png)